xeolabs/actorjs/README.md

         };
 });
 ```
-Next, define a "group" actor which injects a messaging resource where the child actor can get it.
+Next, define a "group" actor which injects the resource where the children can get it.
 The resource is just a simple JavaScript object with a ```saySomething``` method:
 ```javascript
 ActorJS.addActorType("group",